 Recent students have written M.Phil. or Ph.D. dissertations on Thomas Hobbes and Francis Bacon; Elias Ashmole and the Uses of Antiquity; The Intellectual Biography of John Wallis; Natural Philosophy in the English Universities, 1500-1570; The Role of Witchcraft in the Experimental Philosophy of Robert Boyle; Perceptions of Extraordinary Natural Events and their Meanings in England, 1692-1750; Renegades to the Ottoman Empire and their Impact in the Early Modern Period; Corpuscular Chymistry and the English Fossil Debate, 1660-1681; The Reception of the Work of Thomas Willis; Civil Religion and the Hebrew Republic in Spinoza's Theory of Toleration; The Transatlantic Culture of Benefaction in the Colonial American College Library; The Dutch Church at Austin Friars and the English Church in Amsterdam; Marsilio Ficino's commentary on Proclus; The Reception of the Writings of Giovanni Pico della Mirandola in England; John Locke, Judaism and Islam; Henri Estienne and Herodotus.

-I offer a course on the history of the book to students for the Early Modern M.Phil. and supervise undergraduates for papers in British History, European History, and Political Thought in Part I and for two Specified Subjects in Part II ('The Politics of Knowledge from the Late Renaissance to the Early Enlightenment' and 'Persecution and Toleration in Britain, 1400-1700').
+I offer a course on the history of the book to students for the Early Modern M.Phil. and supervise undergraduates for papers in British History, European History, and Political Thought in Part I and for two Specified Subjects in Part II ('The Politics of Knowledge from the Late Renaissance to the Early Enlightenment' and 'Print and Society in Early Modern England').